 You are a bit of a handyman but you have never built with Kinook blocks.
 This section is for you.
-You'll see, it's quite simple, with a minimum of tools and a few tricks you will quickly master the basics and you will be able to launch into fun constructions.
+You'll see, it's quite simple,

 The main advantage of using the Kinook system is that the constructions are easy to build and will be very strong, especially at the junctions (thanks to the metal studs).
 Find all the advantages of the Kinook system on this page .